-The key for developers is to provide large drop-down menus - use the available space rather than having users do extra scrolling.

-And where appropriate use navigation links to give users a better mental map and make for fewer steps for back-and-forth navigation.
+(The keys for developers are to provide large drop-down menus - use the available space rather than having users do extra scrolling.
+And where appropriate use navigation links to give users a better mental map and fewer steps for back-and-forth navigation.)